vguigues/LASPATED/INSTALL.md

 We also provide a Dockerfile.
 The docker container comes with all dependencies installed and can be built in the project root directory using:

 ```
 docker build -t laspated-dock .
 ```

 To run the container, use:
 ```
 docker run -it laspated-dock
 ```

 If you have a Gurobi WLS license, you can pass the license to the container with:
 ```
 docker run --volume="/absolute/path/to/gurobi.lic:/opt/gurobi/gurobi.lic:ro" -it laspated-dock
 ```

 This will open a shell environment with all dependencies installed.
-Once in the container environment you can run both the Python and C++ functions, as well as running the replication script.
+Once in the container environment you can run both the Python and C++ functions, as well as run the replication script.

 ## Matlab/Octave